Man Up | Ep. 155 • November 11, 2016

 So, answering a question from the private Facebook group of Man Up.
 And this is the secret to getting… Well, I’ve retitled it, is the secret to getting what you want while being happy.
 But it was originally in the context of some live shows I did within the Man Up group as part of our launch of a new advanced program called Awakenings.
 And in the live shows, I talked about narcissistic personality disorder.
 I talked about being outcome-dependent.

 And one of the questions that came out of that was – if I want to achieve and get success in life, how can I do that without depending on the outcome?
-Without, in other words really — so that my happiness is dependent on whether I get the girl?
+Without, in other words really — so that my happiness is dependent on whether I get the goal?
 So, part of the thing about happiness is that it’s often elusive.
-Most people that I work with have taken either a pleasing, or achieving, or both – pleaser/achiever, coping strategies when they were very young, and how to deal with pleasing their parents and their first trauma.
+Most people that I work with have taken on either a pleasing, or achieving, or both – pleaser/achiever, coping strategies when they were very young, and how to deal with pleasing their parents and their first trauma.

 If this doesn’t make any sense to you, go watch the live shows in the Facebook group.
 I’ve already conducted those there and I’ve gone into detail there.
 So, one of the questions there is, “If I’m the achiever, if I need to achieve in order to feel worthy, in order to have confidence, I need to go out and get the As in school or get that certain award.
 I won’t be happy with myself unless I can reach that milestone of whatever it is, whether it’s a money goal, a fitness goal – whatever it is.